MicrosoftDocs/cloud-adoption-framework/docs/scenarios/artificial-intelligence/leadership-organizational-readiness.md

 ms.collection: ce-skilling-ai-copilot
 ---

-# Leadership and organizational readiness for generative AI
+# Leadership and organizational readiness for AI

-Be proactive in removing any barriers to adoption and ensure that your leadership is aligned with your vision and strategy for generative AI.
+Be proactive in removing any barriers to adoption and ensure that your leadership is aligned with your vision and strategy for AI.

 Consider asking yourself:

-- How well aligned is your **leadership**, **organization**, and **employees** with your vision and strategy for generative AI?
+- How well aligned is your **leadership**, **organization**, and **employees** with your vision and strategy for AI?

 ## Leadership buy-in

-You identified the potential benefits of generative AI and have a clear vision and strategy.
+You identified the potential benefits of AI and have a clear vision and strategy.
 Now you need to ensure that your leadership is aligned to that vision and strategy.

 > "**Senior leadership's vision and support are—by far—the strongest drivers of success**"
 > From [The AI Strategy Roadmap: Navigating the stages of value creation](https://www.microsoft.com/microsoft-cloud/blog/2024/04/03/the-ai-strategy-roadmap-navigating-the-stages-of-value-creation/)